Navigate

 The mechanism

 The uncomfortable part of many great outcomes is that the decisive event arrived from outside and on its own schedule, so the bet only looks brilliant once the world happened to turn toward it.
 NVIDIA shipped CUDA in 2006 and then waited: the breakthrough came in 2012 when a few graduate students in Toronto trained their neural network on two off-the-shelf GeForce gaming cards and won an image-recognition contest, running on about a thousand dollars of consumer hardware NVIDIA had built for gamers, not researchers, and the full payoff waited until ChatGPT in late 2022 made every cloud need GPUs at once.
 TSMC's founder is even blunter about it: Morris Chang says of the fabless industry that made his foundry possible, "I only hoped for it," admitting that the macro shift his whole company depended on was something he bet on rather than foresaw.
 The skill in both cases was being built and ready when the window opened, but the window itself was not theirs to open.
+Rolex is the older case: Wilsdorf committed to the wristwatch while the trade still dismissed it as fragile jewelry, and it was an outside event, soldiers strapping watches to their wrists to coordinate in the field, that turned the form factor serious.

 The tension